schumbar/CMPE258/assignment_07/README.md

 For part 3, do not restart the colab when prompted to do so.
 Be sure to hit the 'cancel' button and continue running the notebook.

-For part 3, you can use the following API key between the API_KEY characters: API_KEY--Yd1Cj1W2QbYVS4tvfkzE--API_KEY
+For part 3, you can use the following API key between the API_KEY string: API_KEY|Yd1Cj1W2QbYVS4tvfkzE|API_KEY

-## TODO

-The following section describes quickly what still needs to be done for this assignment:

-- [ ] Complete Part 02 of the assignment.